Technical14 min read813 words

 Machine Learning for Bug Classification: How It Actually Works

 When you submit a bug report to an AI-powered triage system, what happens in those milliseconds before classification?
-This guide breaks down the ML pipeline that makes intelligent bug triage possible.
+This technical guide breaks down the machine learning bug classification pipeline that makes intelligent triage possible.

 The Challenge